The End of Drum-Time

 The End of Drum-Time is a 2023 novel by Hanna Pylväinen published by Henry Holt and Company, an imprint of Macmillan Publishers.
 The novel takes place in the tundra of 1850s Sweden.
 It tells of Willa, the daughter of Lutheran preacher Mad Lasse (based on the historical Lars Levi Laestadius), who falls in love with Ivvár, one of the young Sámi peoples she meets at her father's mission outpost.
 The Sámi peoples are reindeer herders, whose livelihoods and economy is closely linked to the reindeer.
-When they prepare to leave Lasse's outpost to travel with the reindeer migration north, Willa choses to travel with them and Ivvár, joining their society.
+When they prepare to leave Lasse's outpost to travel with the reindeer migration north, Willa chooses to travel with them and Ivvár, joining their society.

 To research the novel, Pylväinen lived with a Sámi tribe in Finland for six months.

 The novel was a finalist for the 2023 National Book Award for Fiction, with the judges stating the novel's prose vividly transports the reader to 1850s Scandinavia and the themes explored-including identify, faith, and race-are urgently relevant to our contemporary lives.